-So, what’s the hype all about and when will we finally get to see it?
+So, when will we finally get to see the movie?
 Read on for everything you need to know about Don't Worry Darling.

 Don't Worry Darling release date

-It’s a while yet before we’ll get to see Pugh and Styles rocking 50s fashion – Don’t Worry Darling will be released on 23rd September 2022.
+Don't Worry Darling will be released in UK cinemas on 23rd September 2022.

 Like many productions in 2020, the thriller was forced to halt filming due to a crew member testing positive for COVID.
 Despite the pandemic-related delays, production resumed and filming for the project officially wrapped in February, with Pugh taking to Instagram to confirm the news – and thank the crew for working in such unpredictable circumstances.